 - Tow Trucks – VIN # required.
 Tow trucks requesting purple weight require a Caltrans inspection report.

-- Payment – Provide a valid credit card number with expiration date or a Caltrans debtor account number for payment.
+- Credit Card Number / Debtor Account – Provide a valid credit card number with expiration date or a Caltrans debtor account number for payment.
 Transportation permits issued to any governmental agency or public entity deriving income through public taxation are exempt from State fees.

-- Signature and date required – Must be signed by applicant or agent on all applications.
+- Signature and Date – Must be signed by applicant or agent on all applications.

 - Overnight Service – Available upon request and fees paid for by the permittee.
 Governmental agencies requesting overnight service are responsible for overnight fees.
 Provide an account number for one of the overnight companies listed OR have overnight service charges charged to a credit card number by request.
 Customers must provide a physical address when requesting overnight service.
 P.O.
 Boxes are not accepted for overnight delivery.
 If the address for overnight service differs from the mailing address in Box 3, please provide the address in the “Notes Area” Box 19.
 Failure to provide a physical address for overnight delivery will result in having the annual permit sent by standard U.S. mail.

-Notes Area – Customers may provide any additional information to help with the processing of the annual permit request.
+Notes – Customers may provide any additional information to help with the processing of the annual permit request.

 Annual permit requests may be submitted by fax or mail with a Caltrans debtor number or valid credit card number with expiration date OR by mail with a check or money order to one of the following address:

 Department of Transportation